 As per Operational Guidelines of NHM, the work of community tank should be started within one month from the date of sanction and completed within three months.
 Assistance as per cost norms was to be released to the beneficiaries, component wise, in three instalments.
 80 per cent of amount earmarked for earthwork component which would be released on completion of earth-work component; 100 per cent of amount earmarked for plastic lining, fencing works would be released after execution of these works by beneficiary farmers, and remaining 20 per cent of earth work component on storage of water and installation of information board at the site.
-In respect of plastic lining, fencing work component, beneficiaries were required to incur expenditure first and the same would be reimbursed on production of per cent of cost to irrigate 10 ha of command area, with pond size of 100m x 100m x 03m or any other smaller size on pro-rata basis depending upon the command area either use of minimum 500 micron plastic films or RCC lining, owned and managed by a community/farmer group.
-50 per cent of the cost is admissible for individual beneficiary purchase bill and site verification by committee.
+In respect of plastic lining, fencing work component, beneficiaries were required to incur expenditure first and the same would be reimbursed on production of purchase bill and site verification by committee58.
 In case beneficiaries failed to complete community tank, financial assistance given for earthwork was to be recovered from them.

+^{57 100} per cent of cost to irrigate 10 ha of command area, with pond size of 100m x 100m x 03m or any other smaller size on pro-rata basis depending upon the command area either use of minimum 500 micron plastic films or RCC lining, owned and managed by a community/farmer group.
+50 per cent of the cost is admissible for individual beneficiary

-In six districts, 2,842 community tanks were sanctioned during the period from 2011-12 to 2016-17, of which 2,008 community tanks (71 per cent) had been completed and 834 community tanks (29 per cent) costing ₹ 10 crore were incomplete (December 2017).
+In six districts59, 2,842 community tanks were sanctioned during the period from 2011-12 to 2016-17, of which 2,008 community tanks (71 per cent) had been completed and 834 community tanks (29 per cent) costing ₹ 10 crore were incomplete (December 2017).